CEMPD/SMOKE/scripts/aermod/Onroad_CMV.md

 Commercial marine vessel processing produces a single run group, CMV, with multiple source groups as defined in the source groups file (table 1.1).
 Unlike other AERMOD run groups the CMV helper files are based on polygons rather than grid cells.
 A polygon facility ID based on the polygon shape ID and the county FIPS is used to cross-reference the FF10 inventory data to the polygon vertices.

 The polygon file (table 3.1) is a comma delimited file that contains the vertices of all the CMV polygon vertices, both port and underway.
 These are simplified polygons based on NEI port and underway shapes.
-It is assumed that the emissions are homogeneous in each polygon and for underway shapes,

-the emissions contained are proportional to the area of the polygon relative to the total area of all source polygons in the NEI shape.
+For ports, the simplified polygons are the same as the NEI port shapes.
+For underway, simplified polygons that had been previously developed were used.
+There may be multiple polygons per NEI underway shape.
+The emissions for each simplified polygon are assumed proportional to the simplified polygon area comprising underway shape.

 Table 3.1.
 Format of the POLY_FILE comma delimited ancillary file.